Oregon Personal Injury Protection Insurance —(PIP)

 What does Oregon law require personal injury protection insurance to cover?

 Wage loss: Personal injury protection is required to pay wage loss after you are out of work for 14 consecutive days as a result of your injuries.
 This amount is up to 70% of your lost wages with a maximum of $3,000 per month.
-This wage loss continues up to 52 weeks, so it may extend past the one year medical coverage.
+This wage loss continues up to 52 weeks.

 Loss of Services: Expenses incurred for essential household services that you would normally have done yourself but cannot do because of your injuries.
 This only applies to people who would not otherwise have been working.
 This is limited to $30 per day.